jshiriyev/formation-evaluation/README.md

 <img src="img/insight_shaly_sand_results.png">

-*Figure 4: Open Hole Log Interpretation of a Well from South Caspian Basin.*
+*Figure 5: Open Hole Log Interpretation of a Well from South Caspian Basin.*

 **MaxWRes Module**

-The pphys.maxwres module provides a modeling toolbox for simulating induction tool responses based on specified formation conductivity profiles.
+The `pphys.maxwres` module provides a modeling toolbox for simulating induction tool responses based on specified formation conductivity profiles.
 It is particularly useful for reconstructing mud invasion profiles after drilling, enabling more accurate estimates of saturation from induction log measurements.

 The underlying computation is based on solving a series of 2D problems derived from a Fourier series expansion.
 An axial hybrid method is employed, in which the radial component is solved analytically using normalized Bessel and Hankel functions, while the axial (z-axis) direction is treated numerically.
 Amplitude and slope basis functions are defined along the discretized wellbore axis, allowing the use of a coarse grid even in complex zones such as fractures, eliminating the need for local grid refinement.
 This approach leads to both computational efficiency and accurate modeling of borehole-conductivity effects.
 The method is detailed in Wang et al. (2009).

 <img src="img/maxwres_axial_hybrid_method.png">

-*Figure 5: Simulated induction tool response for a layered formation with mud invasion, generated using the `maxwres` module.
+*Figure 6: Simulated induction tool response for a layered formation with mud invasion, generated using the `maxwres` module.
 The model captures radial and axial conductivity variations using a hybrid analytical-numerical approach.*